Kadee80/WebDev_Spring26/Week07/README.md

-# MIDTERM PRESENTATIONS: Due Tuesday Week09, OR Thursday Week08
+# MIDTERM PRESENTATIONS: Due Thursday Week08(volunteers) OR Tuesday Week09

 Complete your midterm projects.
 You will be presenting either present _Thursday of next week (Week08) for a bonus 5 points_, or Tuesday Week09 after Spring Break.
 Please be sure to document your project with either a slideshow or a markdown file inside your class repo.
 Be sure to include: